 HISTORIAN OF AFRICAN-AMERICAN WOMEN'S HISTORY AND BLACK RADICALISM

 Dr. Farmer's scholarship has appeared in numerous venues including The Black Scholar and The Journal of African American History.
-Her research has also been featured in several popular outlets including Vibe, NPR, and CSPAN.
+Her research has also been featured in several popular outlets including Vibe, NPR, CSPAN, and The Chronicle Review .

 The Center for American Politics at Harvard University, the Clayman Institute for Gender Research at Stanford University, the Carrie Chapman Catt Center for Research on Women and Politics at Iowa State University, and the American Association of University Women (AAUW) have supported her research.
 She is also a leader of the African American Intellectual History Society (AAIHS) and a regular blogger for Black Perspectives.

 Dr. Farmer earned her BA from Spelman College, an MA in History and a PhD in African American Studies from Harvard University.
 She is also the Co-Editor and Curator of the Black Power Series with Ibram X. Kendi, published with NYU Press.
 Dr. Farmer lives in Austin, TX and tweets from @drashleyfarmer.